 It is common for medical bills incurred in Florida personal injury cases to be paid by health insurance.
 Some people injured in accidents also receive private disability insurance benefits.
 Most health and disability insurance policies afford insurance carriers subrogation or reimbursement rights against the insured who has recovered all or part of the insurance payments from a tortfeasor (the at-fault party).
 This means that the carrier has the right to be repaid some or all of the insurance benefits paid out.

 How much must be repaid depends in large measure on the law governing the relationship between the insurer and insured.
 Self-funded employer policies are governed by ERISA.
 Non-ERISA policies and fully-insured employer policies fall under the authority of section 768.76(4), Florida Statutes.
-This blog addresses reimbursement under the Florida Statue.
+This blog addresses reimbursement under the Florida Statute.

 Section 768.76(4) reads as follows: